 Tony Zayas 0:10

-Hey everybody, welcome to the SaaS Founder Show.
+Hey everybody, welcome to the SaaS founders show.
 Tony Zayas here, joined by Andy Halko.
 Andy, how you doing?
 Are you wearing your snowshoes today?

 Andy Halko 0:20

-I am, I’ve got my snow boots on and my galoshes, as I like to call them.
-And I’m doing fantabulous.
+I am, I've got my snow boots on and my galoshes, as I like to call them.
+And I'm doing fantabulous.
 A little bit of snow out there.
-How are you?
+How about you?